 Taxation: Efficiency and Equity

-Taxation is a system that the government uses to collect taxes from people and businesses, based on their income, assets, or transaction values.
+Taxation is a system that governments use to collect taxes from people and businesses, based on their income, assets, or transaction values.
 The primary purpose of taxation is to raise revenue for the government, although the government does use taxes to promote beneficial activities, such as starting a business or getting an education, or to limit undesirable behavior, such as smoking and drinking alcoholic beverages.

-Taxpayers do not like to take the time and effort to comply with the tax code nor do they want to pay taxes.
-To palliate the effects of taxation on the people, tax policy at least nominally strives to achieve 2 objectives: efficiency and equity.
+Taxpayers dislike taking the time and effort to comply with the tax code and they certainly hate paying the taxes.
+To palliate the effects of taxation on the people, tax policy, at least nominally, strives to achieve 2 objectives: efficiency and equity.

 Loopholes exist partly because of the complexity of the tax code, but, often, they are inserted intentionally so that the wealthy can use their lawyers to take advantage of them.
 For instance, there are many obvious loopholes in the taxing of gratuitous transfers that the wealthy take advantage of year after year.
 Indeed, a large body of law has developed allowing the wealthy to transfer their wealth at a far lower tax rate than what is assessed on working income — in many cases, they can transfer their entire wealth tax-free.

 Another often stated objective of tax policy is that taxes should not distort economic decisions, which occurs when people decide to do something differently because of the tax.
 For instance, high taxes on working income discourages work because it raises the price of labor for employers and decreases the disposable income for workers.
 That higher prices reduces demand and lower prices decreases supply are well-established economic principles, yet working income is taxed more than investment income or gratuitous transfers.
 There is no economic distortion from taxes on gratuitous transfers, because everyone dies eventually, regardless of any tax.
 Furthermore, there is no deadweight loss from gratuitous transfer taxes.
-As economists like to say, the supply of death is totally inelastic, while the demand for gratuitous transfers is totally elastic, because the beneficiaries do not have to do anything to receive their gift.
+As economists like to say, the supply of death is totally inelastic, while the demand for gratuitous transfers is totally elastic, because the beneficiaries receive their gift freely.
 Nonetheless, preferential treatment is given to gratuitous transfers because it benefits the wealthy.